evansbenj/Reduced-Representation-Workshop/5_Automating_alignment_with_a_bash_script.md

 (Or you can go back to [mapping reads to a reference genome](https://github.com/evansbenj/Reduced-Representation-Workshop/blob/master/4_Mapping_reads_to_a_reference_genome.md)).

 Now that you have seen how to align data from one individual to a reference genome, we can automate the alignment of all individuals to the reference genome using a bash script.
-We can accomplish this by defining an `array` that contains the names of all of the individuals in the analysis and then looping through this array and executing each of the commands for each individual.
+This is much better than going through all that stuff independently for each individual.
+We can accomplish this by defining an `array` that contains the names of all of the individuals in the analysis, and then looping through this array and executing each of the commands for each individual.

+To do this, we can use a bash script.
+Let's first make sure we are still in the correct directory:

+`pwd`

+If you don't see `~/monkey`, please typw this:

+`cd ~/monkey`

-Here is a bash script that should accomplish this:
+Now we can make a bash script in this directory.
+Here is an example that should run all of our analyses for each individual:

 ```
 #!/bin/bash